BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab3.md

 ### M2: SSH Key Generation and Management

+Note: Do not change the passwords of any users.

 1. On the `lab-3-kali` machine generate ssh keys for the users `ssh1`, `ssh2`, `ftpuser`, `bob` and use their key to login to each of their accounts.

 ### M3: Logging and Monitoring SSH Activity